 Addiction: There was a record number of overdose deaths in 2018.
 Seattle continues to live up to one of its commonly known nicknames – “Junkie Town.”
 Addicts use drugs openly in the streets and often cause disturbances that make the community unsafe.

 Crime: Property crime is at an all-time high and is now two-and-a-half times higher than Los Angeles and four times higher than New York City.
-The city is experiencing a rapid increase of burglaries, car thefts, break-ins, and other property losses.
+The city is experiencing a rapid increase in burglaries, car thefts, break-ins, and other property losses.

-The population is at an all-time high with the Census Bureau reporting that Seattle is the fastest growing city in the U.S. The city now has approximately 724,745 residents and many are struggling to find affordable living accommodations.
+The population is at an all-time high with the Census Bureau reporting that Seattle is the fastest-growing city in the U.S. The city now has approximately 724,745 residents and many are struggling to find affordable living accommodations.